KxSystems/pyq/doc/manual/py-from-q.rst

 Exporting Python functions to q
 -------------------------------

-As we've seen in the previous section, calling python by evaluating "p)" expressions has several limitations.
+As we have seen in the previous section, calling python by evaluating "p)" expressions has several limitations.
 For tighter integration between q and Python, pyq supports exporting Python functions to q.
 Once exported, python functions appear in q as monadic functions that take a single argument that